spencertipping/ni/oo-design.md

 # OO refactor design
 1. Metaclasses+documenting origin.
 2. Objects can be referenced by URL relative to referrer, including across remote connections.
-This means bidirectional stdio-RMI, of which we currently have half.
+This means bidirectional stdio-RMI (security?), of which we currently have half.
 3. ni can examine environment for dependencies, run tests.
 No more offline test suite.
 4. Parse states are mutable objects with open-ended continuations.